scaleoutsystems/examples/imdb-keras/README.md

 docker build . -t imdb-client:latest
 ```

-2. Start a client (edit the path of the volume mounts to provide the absolute path to your local folder.) and change the data partition in clients folder.
+2. Start a client (edit the path of the volume mounts to provide the absolute path to your local folder) and change the data partition in clients folder.
 ```
 docker run -v /absolute-path-to-this-folder/data/clients/0:/app/data -v /absolute-path-to-this-folder/client.yaml:/app/client.yaml --network fedn_default imdb-client fedn run client -in client.yaml
 ```